 Wood- and Barrel-Aged Sour Beers are very light to black.
+Fruit and herb/spice versions may take on the hue, flavors and aromas of added ingredients.
 Any lager, ale or hybrid beers, either in a traditional style or unique experimental beers, can be aged for a period of time in a wooden barrel or in contact with wood, and, develop bacterial induced natural acidity.
 These beers are aged with the intention of introducing the micro flora present in the wood.
-Sometimes wood aging is intended to impart the particularly unique character of the wood and/or what has previously been in the barrel; but, wood aged is not necessarily synonymous with imparting woodflavors.
+Sometimes wood aging is intended to impart the particularly unique character of the wood and/or what has previously been in the barrel; but, wood aged is not necessarily synonymous with imparting wood-flavors.
 New wood character can be characterized as a complex blend of vanillin and/or other unique wood character.
 Used sherry, rum, bourbon, scotch, port, wine and other barrels are often used, imparting complexity and uniqueness to beer.
 These wood-derived flavors, if present in this style, can be very low in character and barely perceived or evident or assertive as wood-derived flavors.
 Any degree of wood-derived flavors should be in balance with other beer character.
 Usually bacteria and "wild" yeasts fermentation contributes complex esters and results in dry to very dry beers.
 Ultimately a balance of flavor, aroma and mouthfeel are sought with the marriage of acidity, complex esters, and new beer with wood and/or barrel flavors.
-Wood-Aged Beers may or may not have Brettanomyces character.
+Wood-Aged Sour Beers may or may not have Brettanomyces character.
 Body is variable with style.
-Fruit and herb/spiced versions may take on the hue, flavors and aromas of added ingredients.
-Brewers when entering this category should specify type of barrel used and any other special treatment or ingredients used.
-Competition managers may create style subcategories to differentiate between high alcohol and low alcohol beers and very dark and lighter colored beer as well as for fruit beers and non-fruit beers.
+Competition directors may create style subcategories to differentiate between high alcohol and low alcohol beers and very dark and lighter colored beer as well as for fruit beers and non-fruit beers.
 Competitions may develop guidelines requesting brewers to specify what kind of wood (new or used oak, other wood varieties).
-The brewer may be asked to explain the special nature (wood used, base beer style(s), special treatment or ingredients and achieved character) of the beer.
+A statement provided by the brewer identifying a classic or other beer style, type and condition of wood, previous liquid in the barrel, cultures and any other ingredients used is essential for accurate assessment at competitions.

-Original Gravity (°Plato) Varies with style (Varies with style) ◆ Apparent Extract/Final Gravity (°Plato) Varies with style (Varies with style) ◆ Alcohol by Weight (Volume) Varies with style (Varies with style) ◆ Bitterness (IBU) (Varies with style) ◆ Color SRM (EBC) Varies with style (Varies with style)
+Original Gravity (°Plato) Varies with style (Varies with style) ● Apparent Extract/Final Gravity (°Plato) Varies with style (Varies with style) ● Alcohol by Weight (Volume) Varies with style (Varies with style) ● Bitterness (IBU) Varies with style ● Color SRM (EBC) Varies with style (Varies with style)